Graeme Stewart (immunology): HIV/AIDS research

 Steward was heavily involved in dealing with the AIDS pandemic.

 In September 1985, he published in The Lancet the first evidence that HIV had been transmitted by artificial insemination.
 This followed four cases where women were believed to have been infected during IVF procedures with infected sperm in 1982, before the disease was well known and there were no testing procedures.
 He championed testing all sperm donors for AIDS.

 In 1988, he was an organizer of a six-week international course to train senior clinicians and nursing educators from ten countries, which was organized in conjunction with the World Health Organization Regional Training Centre for Training Development.

 Later that year, he attended an international AIDS conference in Stockholm, and realized the need for a professional body in Australia which specialized in the field.
 On his return, he set up the Australian Society of AIDS Physicians, now called the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM) to co-ordinate communication and support between different medical disciplines that are involved with the disease.

-He wrote the book Could it Be HIV? in 1993 which was published by the Medical Journal of Australia, who sent a copy to every doctor to help them to identify the disease sooner.
+He wrote the book Could it Be HIV? in 1993 which was published by the Medical Journal of Australia, who sent a copy to every doctor to help them identify the disease sooner.

 In 1993 he summarized the extent of the problem of undetected cases: up to 75% of people who became sick from AIDS had never been tested for the virus, and 30% of sufferers first discovered that they had the virus after their illness became medically serious.
 He urged doctors to take a more active role in testing patients, especially those who were at higher risk.